MostafaAlali/AI_Agent-Shopping-Assistant/README.md

 * Place orders only after explicit user confirmation

 ---
-Tey the agent by you self for here:[View Demo]((https://aiagent-shopping-assistant-1.streamlit.app/))
+Try the agent by you self for here:[View Demo](https://aiagent-shopping-assistant-1.streamlit.app/)

 ---
 ## 🎯 Benefits